דלג לתוכן הראשי

 A major study on the topic was published in The American Journal of Clinical Nutrition, analyzing data from nearly 2,500 middle-aged adults.

-The study found an association between dietary intake of choline and PC and better performance on cognitive tests assessing verbal fluency and memory.
+The study found a link between dietary intake of choline and PC and better performance on cognitive tests assessing verbal fluency and memory.

 The study presents an in-depth prospective analysis of nearly 2,500 participants with follow-up over 20 years.